SamArsanios/group-my-expenses/README.md

 2. Clone the repository `git clone git@github.com:SamArsanios/group-my-expenses.git`
 3. Move into project directory `cd expenses`
 4. Install gems required for the project `bundle install`
+5. Install yarn by typing `gem install yarn` or simply run `npm install --global yarn`
-5. Create database `rails db:create`
+6. Create database `rails db:create`
-6. Run database migration `rails db:migrate`
+7. Run database migration `rails db:migrate`
-7. Start your server `rails server`
+8. Start your server `rails server`
-8. Open the app on your browser by visiting the link `http://localhost:3000`
+9. Open the app on your browser by visiting the link `http://localhost:3000`

 ### Testing

-RSpec was used for testing and several test use cases have been created.
+RSpec was used for testing.
 To test, simply follow the instructions below:

 1. Open Terminal
 2. Confirm that you are in the root directory